 While visiting the Gateway Arch National Park, you will want to be sure to spend some time exploring the huge Museum of Westward Expansion located at the arch.
 Here you will learn details about the arch and the architect, Eero Saarinen that helped the dream of the arch turn into a reality.

-You will learn all about the Lewis and Clark expedition, the Dred Scott case, the construction of the arch, the St. Louis Old Courthouse, St. Louis city, and more when visiting the exhibits at the museum.
+You will learn all about the Lewis and Clark expedition, the Dred Scott case, the construction of the arch, the St. Louis Old Courthouse, St. Louis city, the Louisiana Purchase, Thomas Jefferson and the expansion of the United States, and more when visiting the exhibits at the museum.

 The #1 tip I have to offer is to plan your parking situation ahead of time – especially if the St. Louis Cardinals are in town!
 There are many parking locations in the downtown area, but unless you want to keep driving around until you find an empty parking spot, reserve your parking online.